{rfName}

 Impact and social visibility

-From the perspective of influence or social adoption, and based on metrics associated with mentions and interactions provided by agencies specializing in calculating the so-called "Alternative or Social Metrics," we can highlight as of 2025-05-11:
+From the perspective of influence or social adoption, and based on metrics associated with mentions and interactions provided by agencies specializing in calculating the so-called "Alternative or Social Metrics," we can highlight as of 2025-07-07:

 • The use of this contribution in bookmarks, code forks, additions to favorite lists for recurrent reading, as well as general views, indicates that someone is using the publication as a basis for their current work.
 This may be a notable indicator of future more formal and academic citations.
-This claim is supported by the result of the "Capture" indicator, which yields a total of: 12 (PlumX).
+This claim is supported by the result of the "Capture" indicator, which yields a total of: 16 (PlumX).

 Leadership analysis of institutional authors

-There is a significant leadership presence as some of the institution’s authors appear as the first or last signer, detailed as follows: First Author (Jimenez De Nunzio, Sofia) and Last Author (Adell-Perez, Ana).
+There is a significant leadership presence as some of the institution’s authors appear as the first or last signer, detailed as follows: First Author (Jimenez De Nunzio, Sofia) and Last Author (ADELL PEREZ, ANA).

-the author responsible for correspondence tasks has been Adell-Perez, Ana.
+the author responsible for correspondence tasks has been ADELL PEREZ, ANA.